If you’re preparing for a sales interview and are asking yourself these things:

 Most companies are very active on LinkedIn.
 Spend time on their feeds, the feeds of the people you’re interviewing with, and they’re employees to see what they are sharing and what’s top of mind.
 LinkedIn Sales Navigator is a “must-have” tool to stay on top of what’s happening within a particular company, key decision makers, and their competitive landscape.

 It’s important to understand the competitive landscape the company you’re interviewing with sits in.
 You’ll want to be able to speak intelligently about competitors they’re going up against, how they compare, what differentiates them, etc. Owler is a great (FREE!) tool for that.

 Blogs can be a great source of news on any company you’re interviewing with.
-I specifically like to read sites like PitchBook, Business Insider, OpenView Labs, Both Sides of the Table, TechCrunch, and Fast Company to learn about companies and the landscapes they occupy.
+I specifically like to read sites like PitchBook, Business Insider, OpenView Labs, Both Sides of the Table, TechCrunch, and Fast Company to learn about startups and SaaS and the landscapes they occupy.

 The more you do this kind of research, the more you’ll look like a smart, motivated, and focused person that they want on their team.

-You’ll be able to ask intelligent questions that show your thoughtfulness and desire to find a solution that works for both of you – something you should be doing in your sale process as well.
+You’ll be able to ask intelligent questions that show your thoughtfulness and desire to find a solution that works for both of you – something you should be doing in your sale process with your buyers as well.

 “I saw a post [PERSON ON THEIR TEAM] shared the other day about [XYZ thing] and was really intrigued.
 This is something I dealt with when I first started with [YOUR COMPANY] and helped me increase my pipeline by 20% within 60 days.
 How has this affected the overall pipeline for the team?”

 Think about how any piece of information you find during your research is compelling to you and how it relates to their business and you joining their team.